FriendsOfShopware/shopware-cli/README.md

 There are many options to install shopware-cli.
 The binary file itself can be found in the latest GitHub release.
 The releases contain also packages for Debian, Red Hat and Alpine.

-For Homebrew use `brew install FriendsOfShopware/tap/shopware-cli`
+For Homebrew use `brew install FriendsOfShopware/tap/shopware-cli`.

-## Run Locally
+## Develop Locally

 Clone the project